shbxio/CAP/Data/README.md

 ## Upload demo data

 Next, we come to the second part of the documentation.
 Here you will learn how to upload the data for our demo into the DataVerse.
-There are 3 tables: CAP Emissions, Levers, World Region. <br>
+There are 3 tables: CAP Emission, Lever and World Region. <br>
-These three tables will be automatically created with the demo you uploaded using the ALM documentation.
+These three tables will be automatically created with the demo you uploaded using the [ALM](https://github.com/shbxio/CAP/tree/main/Application%20lifecycle%20management) documentation.
 However, the data is not automatically saved with it.
 Therefore, you must do this yourself.

 ### **`World Region`**